Are people with short fingers or small hands doomed to play kid’s size guitars?

 This Jasmine has a grand orchestra body shape which are known to be big.
 But, there’s a few exceptions that the S34C sports.
 First off, it has a Venetian cutaway allowing added comfort and access to the entire fret range.
 Secondly, it might be long and have a wide bout of 16″, but the body depth is only 4″.
 Thirdly, it has a slim profile neck and a nut width of 44 mm.

 When handled for everyday playing, buyers say the S34C feels small.
-This guitar is excellent for petite persons, small hands, tight budgets, and everyone else who wants a decent guitar to play around with.
+This is a top acoustic guitar for petite people, small hands, tight budgets, and everyone else who wants a decent guitar to play around with.

 Yamaha FG JR1 Junior 3/4 Size

 It is considered an entry-level and basic guitar, and with that comes an included accessories kit to get a beginner player started.
-Good for small hands?
+Good for small hands & short fingers?
 Check.
 Good for travel?
 Check.
 Good for casual playing for a regular-sized adult?
 Double check.

 We have a parlor guitar that most people will feel right at home with.
 It’s not bulky, has a 24.75″ scale length, and a 43 mm nut width.
 Although it has a smaller body shape, it’s not a kid’s guitar, however, 10-12-year old’s can play it without it being too small.

 This instrument also has Fender’s Easy-to-Play neck and rolled fret edges making it short finger-friendly, especially for beginners.
 Quality goes up another notch with the solid spruce top that has scalloped X bracing.